isaacsimmons/json-websocket/README.md

 JSON WebSocket can also be used in the browser with no dependency on the node [websocket](https://github.com/Worlize/WebSocket-Node) module relying instead on the browser's implementation.

 In order to do this, you should include `./lib/browser.js` using a CommonJS bundler.
-For instance, using [browserify](http://browserify.org/) `browserify ./lib/browser.js -s jsonSocket -o bundle.js` or simply running the included `./browserify.sh` script.
+For instance, using [browserify](http://browserify.org/):

+    browserify ./lib/browser.js -s jsonSocket -o bundle.js

+or simply running the included `./browserify.sh` script.
 (Note that browserify must be installed on your system globally for this script to work.)

 Pointing a web browser to `./examples/browser.html` on the local filesystem after generating the browser bundle will load an empty test page that will attempt to connect to the example server.